rawphp-framework/rawphp-docs/docs/tutorial/first-app.md

 title: First Application Walkthrough
 ---

-Creating a new RawPHP simply starts with installing it first.
-So go through the installation instructions of RawPHP before continuing this tutorial.
+Creating a new RawPHP application simply starts with installing it first.
+So go through the [installation instructions](https://github.com/daveozoalor/RawPHP-docs/blob/master/docs/start/installation.md)  of RawPHP before continuing this tutorial.
 The installation comes with a complete working user authentication system.
 In this tutorial, we will add a blogging feature to it.

 ## Quick over view